diffblue/gitlab/doc/development/database/multiple_databases.md

 The `includes` and `preload` methods in Rails are both ways to avoid an N+1 query.
-The `includes` method in Rails uses a heuristic approach to determine whether or not it needs to actually join to the table or whether it can load all the records in a separate query.
-It assumes it needs to join if it thinks you need to query the columns from the other table in some way, but sometimes this method gets it wrong and it executes a join even when it isn't needed.
-In this case using `preload` to explicitly load the data in a separate query will allow you to avoid the join while still avoiding the N+1 query.
+The `includes` method in Rails uses a heuristic approach to determine if it needs to join to the table, or if it can load all of the records in a separate query.
+This method assumes it needs to join if it thinks you need to query the columns from the other table, but sometimes this method gets it wrong and executes a join even when not needed.
+In this case using `preload` to explicitly load the data in a separate query allows you to avoid the join, while still avoiding the N+1 query.

 You can see a real example of this solution being used in
 <https://gitlab.com/gitlab-org/gitlab/-/merge_requests/67655>.